MillerKites/Network_Routing_Optimization/README.md

 ## How to Run the Project:
 - Go to /code
-- Download the algorthm program files you want to test
+- Download all program files files
 - Run main.cpp

 ## GenAI Usage Disclosure: